einzige/happy-friday/README.md

 \- NO. Never.

+\- _What is the input format?_

+\- Don't ask.
+Just any: load from files, create instances in specs or fill out db with records...
+It should eventually lead you to two in memory lists: teams ans tasks.

 ## Questions?

-Call me maybe, скайп: zininserge
+Call me maybe, §k¥þê: zininserge